Towards a Fairer Non-negative Matrix Factorization: Related Works

 \subsection{Fair Principal Component Analysis}

-Dimensionality reduction is one of the most common tasks employed in data science.
-Principal component analysis (PCA) is a fundamental and widely used dimensionality reduction algorithm.
-In~\citet{samadi2018price}, the authors investigate how PCA might inadvertently introduce bias.
-The analysis is performed on two real datasets \textit{Labeled Faces in the Wild}~\citep{huang2008labeled} and \textit{Default of Credit Card Clients}~\citep{yeh2009comparisons}.
+In~\citep{samadi2018price}, the authors investigate how PCA might inadvertently introduce bias.
 The numerical experiments show that PCA incurs much higher average reconstruction error for one population than another (e.g., lower- versus higher-educated individuals), even when the populations are of similar sizes.
 The authors established a formulation called, \textit{Fair PCA}, that addresses this bias under a specific framework of fairness.
 For a given matrix $\mat Y \in \R^{a\times n}$ denote by $\mat {\hat Y} \in \R^{a\times n}$ the optimal rank-$d$ approximation of $\mat Y$.
 Given $\mat Z \in \R^{a\times n}$ with rank at most $d$, the reconstruction loss is defined as,

 Consider a data matrix $ \in \R^{m \times n}$ where the rows in $\mat A$ and $\mat B$ are samples in the data belonging to a group $A$ and $B$, respectively.
 The problem of finding a projection into $d$-dimensions in \textit{Fair PCA} is defined as solving,